 Tip 3: It's All You

 Musselman acknowledges that we are not born into “equal opportunity,” but it doesn’t mean we should be complacent and even resentful.
 She urges that we become the “drivers” and not the “passengers” of our circumstance.
-We cannot aspire and demand the fulfillment of such aspirations if we cannot take charge and make them happen.
-Accountability, even in the smallest things, will save you time from sulking and give you the sense of control on the one constant thing you have power over: yourself.
+We cannot aspire and demand the fulfilment of such aspirations if we cannot take charge and make them happen.
+Accountability, even in the smallest things, will save you time from sulking and give you a sense of control on the one constant thing you have power over yourself.

 Tip 4: Be kind to yourself

 At the end of the day, your goals are meant to uplift you.
 Yet it seems most of us fall into the habit of stringent criticism when we don’t achieve what we set our mind to do.
 This puts us in a dissonant state.
 Dr. Kristin Neff, a world-renowned researcher from University of Texas, in her article for Huffington post wrote that self-compassion is the key to dealing with failure.
 She says, “I define self-compassion as having three main components: self-kindness, common humanity, and mindfulness.
 Self-kindness refers to the tendency to be caring, understanding, and supportive toward ourselves when we fail or make mistakes rather than being harshly critical or judgmental.”
 Common humanity is recognizing your imperfections and having a wider understanding of your own shortcomings.
 Mindfulness is being aware of the “pain associated with failure in a clear and balanced manner so that we neither ignore nor obsess about our faults.”

 Self-compassion is essential in moving forward and moving further.
 In order to commit to your self-betterment, you have to keep in mind that you’re working with and on your human and flawed self, that all this effort is geared toward your relief and well-being, and that harsh, obsessive criticism is counter-intuitive to your own achievement.